DimMallidis/portfolio/README.md

 # 🚀 Dimitrios Mallidis - Portfolio

 A modern, responsive portfolio website showcasing my journey as a Software Engineering student and developer.
 Built with Next.js, TypeScript, and styled with Tailwind CSS.
+Check it out: https://dimitriosmallidis.com/

 ---